 If meanwhile performing the task or fixing Excel errors unfortunately you lose your Excel data then you can use Excel Repair & Recovery Tool.

 This professional tool is best for easy repair and recovery of corrupted or damaged Excel workbooks.
-This is a unique tool to repair multiple excel files in one repair cycle and recovers the entire data in the preferred location.
+This is a unique tool to repair multiple Excel files in one repair cycle and recover the entire data in the preferred location.

 It is well capable of fixing Excel file corruption issues and various errors frequently encountered by users.
 It allows us to easily restore entire data including the charts, worksheet properties cell comments, and other data.
 You can try this tool’s free demo version.